 This recipe is perfect for beginners because technically the only equipment you need is a 9×13 baking pan and most people have one handy in their kitchen!
 The following list of equipment is helpful for this recipe:

-- Cooling rack – Helps the sourdough bread cool evenly and retain its crispiness without trapping steam.
+- Cooling rack: Helps the bread cool evenly and retain its crispiness without trapping steam.

 Prepare the Dough